-An increasing number of our students now go on to study for Masters or PhD awards and advice on following this pathway is included in our careers guidance within the Institute.
-There has also been an increase in those going on to a PGCE course and so into a teaching career.
+An increasing number of Biological Sciences programme students go on to study for Masters or PhD awards and advice on following this pathway is included in our careers guidance

 Some of our students have entered employment with direct links to their degree subject, for example those in technical or research posts.
 Others have used their transferrable graduate skills to gain employment in seemingly unrelated areas.